 I explore mandalas as a symbolic experience in my body.
-This is done through the combination of spontaneous mandala making and meditating into my body to find and express correlating metaphors, stories, memories, movements and symbols through inner body focusing.
+This is done through the combination of spontaneous mandala making and meditating within to find correlating metaphors, stories, memories, movements and symbols through inner body focusing.

-Focusing Psychotherapy, pioneered by psychologist Eugene Gendlin and elucidated by Focusing teachers Ann Weiser Cornell and Barbara McGavin is a method of going within to sense into our next emotional "growth edge."
-My intuitive mandala making process is inspired by the work of Focusing teachers Ann Weiser Cornell's and Barbara McGavin's Focusing Student's and Companion's Manual.
+Focusing Psychotherapy, pioneered by psychologist Eugene Gendlin and further elucidated by Focusing teachers Ann Weiser Cornell and Barbara McGavin is a method of going within to sense into our next emotional "growth edge."
+My intuitive mandala-making process is inspired by the work of Focusing teachers Ann Weiser Cornell's and Barbara McGavin's Focusing Student's and Companion's Manual.

 My Intuitive Mandala Process

-By regularly sensing into my body metaphors and symbols I can playfully and curiously witness what is next emerging from my unconscious mind for healing.
-Pairing this inner meditation with the outer visual form of spontaneous mandala making is how I deepen my body's experience of emerging change.
+By regularly sensing into my body's metaphors and symbols, I can curiously witness what is next emerging on my growth edge.
+Pairing inner meditation with the outer visual form of spontaneous mandala making is how I deepen my body's experience of emerging change.

-As a Focusing Teacher in training, I use Focusing on myself to more deeply sense visual and verbal symbols in my body.
+I use Focusing to more deeply sense visual and verbal symbols in my body.
 This process helps me to understand the “felt-sense” meaning of my mandalas.

 I sense into my inner body symbols through:

 - Words or phrases that spontaneously pop into my mind

 - An image that is symbolic - either imagined or created